rtircher/lein-haml-sass/README.md

 ## TODO

+* improve ensure-engine-started!
 * document separate usage for lein1 and lein2
-* add check for lein1 and lein2 in each version and fail appropriately
+* add check for lein2 in lein1 version and fail appropriately
 * document usage of project
-* checks deps before running tasks
 * need to do some kind of perf test
-* add support for lein2 (test it with lein2)
 * create some kind of CI to run against different versions of lein
 * put colors in the terminal output